soo-park/organza/README.md

 ### Login

 The login feature has three credentials - admin, employee, a user.
 Bootstrap nav var changes according to the credential.
+* The password is saved as clear text for now, to be later on hashed.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/login.gif?raw=true "Optional Title")